 is a condition in which the eye does not focus light evenly onto the retina, the light-sensitive tissue at the back of the eye.
 This can cause images to appear blurry and stretched out.

-starts to affect most adults over age 35, when they progressively find difficulty focussing at near distance.
+starts to affect most adults over age 35, when they progressively find difficulty focusing at near distance.
 This often impacts on activities like reading and knitting.
-This happens when the natural lens gradually looses its elasticity.
+This happens when the natural lens gradually loses its elasticity.
 It’s this elasticity that permits multifocality in the eyes of the younger individual.

 Eyeglasses are a simple and safe way to correct refractive errors.